 While many instructors only cover the mechanics of the game and overcomplicate them, I keep things simple because learning to play great golf isn't rocket science or some complicated formula.
 Although I may videotape your swing from time to time, I'm not one to draw a bunch of imaginary lines around it, telling you how screwed up it is in order to earn your business because (contrary to much popular belief) that just is not the best way for anyone to learn golf at any level.
 Instead, I take a more positive, simplistic approach by physically putting you in all of the right positions from the start (not focusing on what you do wrong) showing you how to learn by feel through increased repetition (under my supervision) to build proper muscle memory.
 This way you can eventually learn how to repeat different swing moves by feel without me having to be there, which is ultimately the best way for anyone to learn anyhow.
 Also, you have to be careful not to be overly mechanical in golf because it can create unnecessary confusion in an already difficult game and not focus your mind appropriately.
-If you learn golf my way you will learn to play your best golf the simplest, easiest, most efficient and natural way through good rhythm, tempo and timing with a foundation set in good fundamentals.
+If you learn golf my way you will learn how to swing your best through the easiest, most efficient and natural method.
+I teach a compact, simple swing with less moving parts along with good rhythm, tempo and timing and a foundation set in excellent pre-shot fundamentals.
 You will see dramatic improvement taking golf lessons with me (as most of my students have).
 I will help you learn from your mistakes through my guidance and supervision.
 All I ask is that you have an open ear and an open mind.
 I'm a big believer in simplicity, reinforcing the positive and you learning from your mistakes because you're only moving forward if you've learned something from your bad shots.
 You have to be very careful not to fall victim to bad advice or paralysis by analysis though, which can lead you into a downward spiral of hardship and struggle.
 Many golf instructors will throw all kinds of confusing stuff at you to make themselves sound like they're an expert in order to try to impress you, when they really aren't.
 That's just not me.
 While they might tell their students only what they may want to hear about how to improve their games in order to earn their business (instead of the real truth), I make it a point to always tell people the real truth about how to improve their games the right way, even if it may not seem to be in my own best interests or what they may really even want to hear.
 Most people I've taught really appreciate me for that and find dramatic results.
 Plus, that's how I sleep well at night.
 In fact, I don't need to try to impress you with meaningless jargon or too many confusing swing thoughts because my credentials, training and experience speak for themselves.
 Golf teachers confusing their students by overcomplicating the learning process is just down right counterproductive, often times unethical, simply not the way to play your best golf and takes the fun right out of the game.
 Just come see me so this doesn't happen to you!

 I won't string you out either, giving you a little information here and a little information there in each lesson to keep you coming back as some other golf teachers do.
 My goal is to get you playing the best golf of your life as quickly as possible and if you never have to see me again then great.
 But, I know you will be so satisfied that you'll tell all of your friends.
 And that's how I run my business.